Shadowspedicey/instadicey-instagram-clone/backend/README.md

 ✅ AES Encryption - Encryptes file paths so that the paths are not exposed when being retreived

 ✅ SignalR - Real-time messaging

+✅ Guest Account - Users can use a guest account to use the application without creating an account (NOTE: This guest account is reset every interval, which has a default value of 5 minutes)